-For whatever reason, it took until May 1981 (by which time Jefferson Starship had released two more albums with him) for Marty Balin to release his first album, called, fittingly enough, Balin.
+For whatever reason, it took until May 1981 (by which time Jefferson Starship had released two more albums without him) for Marty Balin to release his first album, called, fittingly enough, Balin.

 (Balin peaked at #35 on Billboard’s Top LPs & Tape chart.
 Album ℗1981 EMI Records.
 Photo courtesy Amazon.)

 The first single from Balin, “Hearts”, was not written by Mr. Balin; instead, it was written by Jesse Barish, who had written for Jefferson Starship.
 A fairly straightforward song about the singer missing his former love and thinking of what he could have done differently, “Hearts” worked in the mishmash of genres that was pop music in 1981.